 ARTE_RE:

-In May 2022, the WHO reports cases of monkeypox in Europe for the first time.
+In May 2022, the WHO reports the first cases of Mpox in Europe.
 So far, the disease has mainly occurred in Central Africa.
-It quickly becomes clear that 99 percent of those infected are men who have sex with men.
-While the gay community celebrates Pride Month and hundreds of thousands of gay men demonstrate for their rights at Christopher Street Day in Berlin, the number of cases is rising rapidly in Europe and North America.
-At the same time, a dispute is breaking out among health authorities about how to assess the outbreak and how it should be communicated publicly – initially, there is still talk of the “risk group of homosexual men.”
-Is a new wave of stigmatization looming here – similar to the outbreak of the AIDS epidemic 40 years ago?
+It quickly becomes clear that 99% of those infected are men who have sex with men.
+While the gay community celebrates pride month and hundreds of thousands demonstrate for their rights at Christopher Street Day in Berlin, the number of cases rises rapidly.
+At the same time, there is a dispute among health authorities about how the outbreak should be assessed and how it should be communicated publicly – initially there is still talk of the “risk group of homosexual men”.
+Is there a threat of a new wave of stigmatization here – similar to the outbreak of the AIDS epidemic 40 years ago?
+Christian Gaa and Tim Schomann from Deutsche Aidshilfe want to prevent this with a targeted awareness campaign.

-Bastian Fährmann became infected a few weeks ago and experienced a severe course of the disease, the consequences of which he is still struggling with.
-But he was also lucky, because no disfiguring pockmarks remained that would have threatened his economic existence: Bastian is a successful model.
-He was one of the first people in Germany to go public with his story of the disease – he wants to warn the community not to take monkeypox lightly.
-Science journalist Kai Kupferschmidt agrees.
-He pleads for a clear but non-discriminatory approach to the community: “As long as there is not enough vaccine to protect us and others, it helps if we have less sex with changing partners.”
+One of the first Mpox patients in Germany experienced a severe course of the disease, the consequences of which he is still struggling with today.
+But he was also lucky, because he was not left with any disfiguring pockmarks.
+He has gone public with his story – because he wants to warn people not to take Mpox lightly.
+Science journalist Kai Kupferschmidt (40) agrees.
+He is openly gay himself and advocates a clear but non-discriminatory approach to the community: “As long as there is not enough vaccine to protect us and others, it helps if we have less sex with changing partners.”

 A film by Dominik Wessely